mdn/content/files/en-us/learn/css/building_blocks/images_tasks/index.md

 ## Task 2

 In this task, you have a simple form.
-Your task is to make the following changes to the way this form looks:
+Your task is to make the following changes:

 - Use attribute selectors to target the search field and button inside `.myform`.
 - Make the form field and button use the same text size as the rest of the form.
 - Give the form field and button 10 px of padding.
 - Give the button a background of `rebeccapurple`, white foreground, no border and rounded corners of 5px.

+Your final result should look like the image below:

 ![A single line form](mdn-images-form.png)